TeamMidnightDust/MidnightControls/README.md

 ![Version](https://img.shields.io/github/v/tag/LambdAurora/LambdaControls?label=version&style=flat-square)
 [![CurseForge](http://cf.way2muchnoise.eu/title/354231.svg)](https://www.curseforge.com/minecraft/mc-mods/lambdacontrols)

-A Fabric Minecraft mod which adds better controls like controller support.
+A Fabric Minecraft mod which adds better controls, reach-around and controller support.

 ## What's this mod?

+This mod adds better controls, reach-around features, etc.

 Haven't you dreamed to travel in your modded Minecraft world with your controller?
 Yes?
 Then this mod is made for you!

-This mod adds a controller support (and an experimental touchscreen support).
+This mod also adds controller support.

 ## ✅ Features: